RegardsOss/RegardsOss.github.io/release_notes/notes/migrations/fem-migration-1.3.0-1.4.0.md

 - In previous version reference requests were sent to :
    - <b>regards.broadcast.fr.cnes.regards.modules.feature.dto.event.in.FeatureReferenceRequestEvent</b>

-:::note diclamer
+:::note disclaimer
 The requests body and header has not changed.
 :::

 #### Feature patch request

-:::note diclamer
+:::note disclaimer
 No changes in amqp interfaces.
 :::

 #### Feature deletion request

-:::note diclamer
+:::note disclaimer
 No changes in amqp interfaces.
 :::